SHUR1K-N/RaffleNinja-Twitch-Giveaway-Entry-Bot/README.md

-# RaffleNinja: The Twitch Giveaway/Raffle Entry Bot
+# RaffleNinja: Twitch Giveaway/Raffle Entry Bot

 ## Description & Usage
 A dictionary attack implementation, that takes the following as input: